paaavooo/jsprj1/README.md

 # Project Title
-The name of the Project and all authors involved
+TODO-lista by Paavo Koivistoinen

 ## Demo link:
-Access my site at [google.com](https://google.com)
+Access my site at [google.com](https://todolistasovellus.netlify.app/)

 ## How was the workload divided
-How was the workload divided.
-Who did what?
+I did the workload by myself, but I had friends who were doing similiar projects so I searched solutions with them a little bit